-Net sales increased in 2013 by \$62.7 million, or 2.9%, compared to 2012, due to increased sales in our SMB and Large Account segments.
-Gross margin (gross profit expressed as a percentage of net sales) increased due to our continued focus on increasing sales of higher-margin solution products and services.
-SG&A expenses increased in dollars due to investments in solutions sales support and incremental variable compensation associated with higher gross profits, but was unchanged as a percentage of net sales.
-Operating income as a percentage of net sales increased year over year due to the increase in net sales and gross margin.
+Net sales increased in 2014 by \$241.7 million, or 10.9%, compared to 2013, due to increased sales in all three of our sales segments.
+Sales increased due to the expiration of support in April 2014 for the Windows XP operating system, the implementation of digital standardized testing by K-12 education customers, and the release of pent-up corporate refresh demand for IT project rollouts that were delayed from 2013.
+Gross margin (gross profit expressed as a percentage of net sales) decreased slightly compared to the prior year.
+SG&A expenses decreased as a percentage of net sales, but increased in dollars due to incremental variable compensation associated with higher gross profits and investments in solution sales and support personnel.
+Operating income in 2014 increased year over year in both dollars and as a percentage of net sales due to the increase in net sales.